zeya2u9/PTPerf/README.md

 # PTPerf
 IMC'23 Artifacts

-This repo hosts the setup details, necessary source code for starting different pluggable transports(PT, measurement scripts and statistical analysis scripts.
+This repo contains the setup details, source code for starting different pluggable transports (PTs), measurement scripts, and statistical analysis scripts.
 For more details about our IMC 2023 paper, please see <PTPerf-link>.

 Repository Structure
 --------------------